-Though Hokusai was also a painter, the Edo period (1603-1868 in Japan) artist was best known for his woodblock prints.
+Though Hokusai was also a painter, the artist—who worked during the Edo period (1603-1868 in Japan)—was best known for his woodblock prints.
 The Great Wave off Kanagawa has become the most famous of his series Thirty-six Views of Mount Fuji.
 Full of vibrant color and compelling use of space, each of these prints depicts the towering peak from a different angle and environment.

-3. Making this series was a savvy business move.
+3. Making the series was a savvy business move.

 Mount Fuji is considered sacred by many and has inspired a literal cult following.
 So a series of portrait prints, easily mass-produced and sold at cheap prices, was a no-brainer.
 But when tourism to Japan later blossomed, the prints enjoyed a resurgence as part of a booming industry for souvenirs, especially if they depicted its magnificent mountain.

 4. Hokusai had been painting for 60 years before creating this Wave.